 Fight boredom and continue your child’s science learning with easy to follow activities.
 Designed for families to explore, investigate, and learn together without ever needing to leave the house.
 All activities use easy to find household supplies.
 ALL AGES

-Mo Willems invites YOU into his studio every day for his LUNCH DOODLE.
-Learners worldwide can draw, doodle and explore new ways of writing by visiting Mo’s studio virtually.
-Grab some paper and pencils, pens, or crayons and join Mo to explore ways of creating together.
+People of all ages have joined Mo Willems in his studio for his LUNCH DOODLES.
+All 15 episodes and their downloadable activities are available for streaming.
+Let the doodling continue!
+Learners can draw, doodle and explore new ways of writing by visiting Mo’s studio virtually.
 ALL AGES

 The Southern California animal park has a website just for kids, featuring animal profiles, fun facts, stories, videos, activities, games and conservation information.
 Craft activities include instructions for making sock puppets, animal figures, a pinata and more.
 ALL AGES

-With the recent move to Phase Four of the Restore Illinois Plan, we are pleased to announce our plans to reopen the Library to the public on Monday, July 6, 2020.
+With the recent move to Phase Four of the Restore Illinois Plan, the Library is currently open.